underlay/tasl/docs/README.md

 - [./instances](./instances)
 - [./mappings](./mappings)

 It's best to read these in order: schemas, then instances, and then mappings.
-For

-## API

 ```ts
 declare class Schema {